justincranford-forescout/otel-demo/README.md

 - GRPC is better for high-volume data transfer.
 It uses HTTP/2, and requires less CPU and memory.
 - HTTP is better for low-volume data transfer.
 It is also easier to debug, and more compatible with traditional load balancers and proxies.

 Example usage might be HTTP to OpenTelemetry Collector, then GRPC to Grafana Otel LGTM.
-That might help explain why Micrometer doesn't hack Metrics GRPC support (yet?).
+That might help explain why Micrometer doesn't support Metrics over GRPC (yet?).

 ## Telemetry Types & Data Flow Direction